THE TAHOE NORDIC SEARCH AND RESCUE TEAM...

 consists of a wide variety of individuals.
 The Team has EMT's,

-emergency room nurses, firefighters, professional ski patrollers, paramedics, and MD's as
+emergency room doctors and nurses, firefighters, professional ski patrollers, paramedics, and MD's as

 active members.
 The level of medical, mountain, and skiing skills among the members is very